 Employee Turnover Prediction

-Ensemble of KNN + Random Forest classifiers for HR retention.
-Heavy data preprocessing, feature engineering, and hyperparameter tuning to surface the key turnover indicators — methodology and findings published as a paper on ResearchGate.
+Trained and benchmarked 5 supervised models (KNN, Random Forest, Logistic Regression, Decision Tree, Gradient Boosting) on the Kaggle HR-Analytics dataset to predict turnover.
+Heavy data preprocessing, feature engineering, and hyperparameter tuning to surface the key retention indicators, compared on accuracy, precision, recall, F1, and ROC-AUC — methodology and findings published as a paper on ResearchGate.

 What's currently on the bench.